mrmrwinter/northernbug.github.io/meeting_details/northernbug11.md

 NorthernBUG meetings are open to anyone interested in bioinformatics or its application in life science research.
 Meetings are free, and lunch is provided!

 These meetings focus on being a user group for the benefit of all.
 Talks and posters do not have to be a polished and complete body of work, but can be an opportunity to discuss your research with others experienced in the area.
 There is always a friendly atmosphere, with discussions around techniques, training and education, as well as broader applied research areas.

-# Research Presentations

-## 15-minute talks

-- Matthew Gemmell, Core Facility Staff, University of Liverpool - *Time over motivation: Comparison of the engagement and completion of synchronous and asynchronous online courses for adult learners.*
-- Jenny Lord, Academic, University of Sheffield - *Analysis of genome and transcriptome sequencing from >5,000 individuals in the 100,000 Genomes Project identifies new potential diagnoses for patients with rare disease*
-- Matt Bawn, **Early-Career Researcher**, University of Leeds - *Single Cell Genomics of Bacterial Populations*
-- Yun Wah Lam, Academic, University of Huddersfield - *In praise of "useless data": Scraping the barrel of NCI60 drug screening data for treasures*
-- Jessica Whittle, **PhD Student**, University of Manchester - *A Single-Cell Transcriptomic Atlas of Acute Myeloid Leukaemia*
-- Andrew Mason / Lewis Quayle, Academic, University of York / Sheffield Hallam University - *Bladder Cancer in the 100,000 Genomes Project: Scientific Opportunities and Data Management Challenges*

-## 10-minute talks

-- Lynne Barker, Academic, Sheffield Hallam University - *The gut Microbiome and Parkinson's: what have we learned so far.*
-- Bailey Andrew, **PhD Student**, University of Leeds - *Multi-axis graphical modelling for multi-omics data*
-- Niamh Errington, **Early-Career Researcher**, Imperial College, London - *Unsupervised Clustering of PH Using Circulating miRNA - Towards Molecular Classification of PH?*
-- Eleanor	Woodward, **PhD Student**, University of Newcastle, *Characterisation of Isochromosome 17q in Childhood Cancer with Long-read Sequencing*
-- Katarzyna	Kamieniecka, **Early-Career Researcher**, University of Bradford, *Empowering Researchers with FAIR Training*

 ## Posters